Négritude: Influences

-Development during the 20th century
+Négritude Literary Movement

+Overview

 Each of the initiators had his own ideas about the purpose and styles of Négritude, the philosophy was characterized generally by opposition to colonialism, denunciation of Europe's alleged inhumanity, and rejection of Western domination and ideas.
-The movement also appears to have had some Heideggerian strands in the sense that its goal was to achieve black people's' "being-in-the-world", to emphasize that black individuals did have a history and a worthy culture capable of standing alongside the cultures of other countries as equals.
+The movement showed Heideggerian influence in pursuing black people's "being-in-the-world" and insisting that black individuals possessed a history and a worthy culture standing equal to those of other countries.
 Also important was the acceptance of and pride in being black and a celebration of African history, traditions, and beliefs.
 Their literary style was surrealistic and they cherished Marxist ideas.

 Motivation for the Négritude movement was a result of Aimé Césaire's, Leopold Senghor's, and Leon Damas's dissatisfaction, disgust, and personal conflict over the state of the Afro-French experience in France.
 All three shared a personal sense of revolt for the racism and colonial injustices that plagued their world and their French education.
 Senghor refused to believe that the purpose of his education was "to build Christianity and civilization in his soul where there was only paganism and barbarism before".

 Césaire's disgust came as embarrassment when he was accused by some of the people of the Caribbean as having nothing to do with the people of Africa—whom they saw as savages.
 They separated themselves from Africa and proclaimed themselves as civilized.
 He denounced the writers from the Caribbean as "intellectually... corrupt and literarily nourished with white decadence".
 Damas believed this because of the pride these writers would take when a white person could read their whole book and would not be able to tell the author's complexion.